agb5003/fightergame/documentation.md

 - Classes `Player` and `Enemy` have similar contents.
 Refactoring to inheritance from a parent class might be the better way of writing them.

-- A cleaner solution than the current `setup(0` function might exist for initializing the global variables in the main file (menus, clock, FPS, game instance, etc.)
+- A cleaner solution than the current `setup()` function might exist for initializing the global variables in the main file (menus, clock, FPS, game instance, etc.)

 - A more accurate collision detection system using masks will get rid of moments where the player is hitting the air slightly in front of an enemy's face and the hit still registering.
 Currently it's using rectangles and this is unfortunately unavoidable.